 Department Chair’s Statement

-Texas Tech University’s Department of Industrial Engineering is committed to promoting a safe and secure environment for students,
+Texas Tech University’s Department of Industrial identify risks Engineering is committed to promoting a safe and secure environment for students,

 faculty, and staff.
 Our effectiveness in providing this environment depends on the involvement of our faculty, staff, and students to

 identify risks and to aid in developing plans and programs to minimize or eliminate these risks.
 This policy is in accordance with

 general safety Operating Procedures (OPs) of Texas Tech University.
 University general safety OPs have been identified and referenced in

 Appendix A of this document.
 This policy will be reviewed and changes implemented, if necessary, in March of even−numbered years.

 To create a safe environment, we believe the following guiding principles are essential: